-This delicious homemade Dukkah appetizer is a real crowd-pleaser.
-Ground nuts, seeds and spices make a really interesting “dip” served with bread and olive oil.
-Great texture and flavours.
-Your guests will rave.
+Ground nuts, seeds and spices make an incredible appetizer “dip” served with bread and olive oil.
+Your guests will rave about this delicious Dukkah recipe.
+Only 20 minutes to make.

 I adapted this version from makebread, an Australian business specializing in hands-on bread-making classes.
 ‘Adapted’ with respect to Dukkah means selecting the nuts you prefer (I used a mix of macadamia and hazelnuts) and selecting the type and amount of spices to add – all to taste of course.